CHAD R. DERUM

 COMMUNITY ACTIVITIES

 In addition to his professional affiliations, Mr. Derum serves on the board of directors of Urban Food Connections of Utah, a 501(c)(3) organization that operates Salt Lake’s long-running Downtown Farmers Market and other programs connecting local food producers with Utah communities.
+He also serves on the Leadership Committee of “and Justice for all,” which brings Utah’s legal community together to support free civil legal aid programs that help vulnerable Utahns.
 Mr. Derum has also served as a member of Salt Lake Modern, a committee of Preservation Utah (formerly the Utah Heritage Foundation), which promotes preservation of and education about mid-century modern architecture in Utah.
 Mr. Derum is a past member of the board of directors of Brolly Arts, a Utah-based non-profit organization that promotes interdisciplinary arts projects.
 As a member of the Executive Committee of the Utah State Bar’s Young Lawyers Division, Mr. Derum founded the annual Young Lawyers Debate Tournament for high school students and has worked to promote tutoring programs for Utah elementary school students.
 Mr. Derum is an avid runner, cyclist, and skier.